 The current influenza surveillance data should be interpreted with caution as the ongoing COVID-19 pandemic have influenced to varying extents health seeking behaviours, staffing/routines in sentinel sites, as well as testing priorities and capacities in Member States.
 The various hygiene and physical distancing measures implemented by Member States to reduce SARS-CoV-2 virus transmission have likely played a role in reducing influenza virus transmission.
 Global influenza activity has steadily decreased from a peak in March 2022.
-In the temperate zones of the southern hemisphere, overall influenza activity appeared to decrease slightly this reporting period.
-In Oceania, influenza detections appeared to have peaked in some regions of Australia and in New Zealand, with continued detections of predominantly influenza A(H3N2) viruses.
-In Southern Africa, influenza activity decreased slightly overall with continued detections of influenza A(H1N1)pdm09 and influenza A(H3N2) and a few influenza B viruses.
+In the temperate zones of the southern hemisphere, overall influenza activity appeared to decrease this reporting period.
+In Oceania, detections of primarily influenza A(H3N2) decreased overall, but elevated influenza-like activity (ILI) was reported in some Pacific Island countries.
+In Southern Africa, influenza activity decreased overall with continued detections of influenza A(H1N1)pdm09 and influenza A(H3N2) and a few influenza B viruses.
 In temperate South America, influenza activity decreased overall.
 Influenza A(H3N2) viruses predominated among subtyped detections.
 In the Caribbean and Central American countries, low influenza activity was reported with influenza A(H3N2) predominant.
 In the tropical countries of South America, influenza detections were low, and A(H3N2) detections predominated.
 In tropical Africa, influenza activity continued to decrease.
 Influenza A viruses predominated among the reported detections.
-In Southern Asia, influenza detections of predominantly A(H3N2) increased in some reporting countries but remained at low levels overall.
-In South-East Asia, influenza virus detections increased.
+In Southern Asia, influenza detections of predominantly A(H3N2) were at similar levels to previous weeks and remained at low levels overall.
+In South-East Asia, influenza virus detections decreased.
 Influenza A(H3N2) predominated.
 In the countries of North America, influenza activity continued to decrease to levels typically observed at this time of year.
 Activity was predominantly due to influenza A viruses, with A(H3N2) predominant among the subtyped viruses.
-In Europe, overall influenza activity remained at low inter-seasonal levels with influenza A(H3N2) predominant among the subtyped viruses.
+In Europe, overall influenza activity remained at inter-seasonal levels with influenza A(H3N2) predominant among the subtyped viruses.
 In Central Asia, no influenza detections were reported.
 In Northern Africa, no influenza detections were reported.
-In East Asia, influenza activity of predominantly influenza A(H3N2) continued to increase and influenza-like illness (ILI) activity decreased this reporting period in the southern provinces of China.
+In East Asia, influenza activity of predominantly influenza A(H3N2) seemed to have peaked.
 Elsewhere, influenza illness indicators and activity remained low.
 In Western Asia, low numbers of detections of influenza A(H1N1)pdm09, A(H3N2) and B viruses were reported.